Truck Accident Lawyer in New York

 Depending on the specific details of your case, you may be entitled to compensation for the following:

 At Keith D. Silverstein & Associates, we help our clients fight for every penny they are owed.
-Our New York City truck accident attorneys have the experience, resources, and legal skills to go up against powerful trucking companies, insurance providers, manufacturers, and other entities.
+Our New York truck accident law firm has the experience, resources, and legal skills to go up against powerful trucking companies, insurance providers, manufacturers, and other entities.
 We are not afraid to fight for you, even if that means taking your case to trial.

-A truck accident lawyer from Keith D. Silverstein & Associates can help you navigate the aftermath of the accident and fight for the fair settlement you deserve.
+A New York truck accident attorney from Keith D. Silverstein & Associates can help you navigate the aftermath of the accident and fight for the fair settlement you deserve.
 If the insurance company refuses to play fair, your attorney can represent you and your rights in court.

 When you hire our team, you can focus on your physical recovery while we take care of the legal, logistical, and administrative details of your case.
 We will handle everything so that you can focus on what matters most: healing.

-Contact us today at (646) 813-3922 to schedule a free, no-obligation consultation with one of our New York City truck accident attorneys.
+Contact us today at (646) 813-3922 to schedule a free, no-obligation consultation with our New York truck accident lawyer.

 Work With Keith D. Silverstein & Associates